isomerpages/pa-kembangancc/Programmes/others/_posts/2022-08-26-post-Mid Autumn Festival @ Kembangan (10 September 2022).md

 Look forward to an evening filled with fun and interesting activities.
 There will be performances, game stalls, lucky draw and many more!

 <p><b>Wish to join us?</b></p>

-Purchase your tickets now at your respective RC/CC and see you there!</p>
+Purchase your tickets now at Kampong Ubi Community Club and see you there!</p>
 </div>